PaulKinlan/paul.kinlan.me/content/2016-10-14-monitoring-all-events-on-an-element.markdown

 I've recently started researching autofill and what hints that browsers give to developers that they have automatically filled in a form field on the users behalf.
-Blink and WebKit browsers have a special CSS pseduo class that you can look at (more in another post), but firefox doesn't.
+Blink and WebKit browsers have a special CSS pseudo class that you can look at (more in another post), but firefox doesn't.
 There must be some event!!!